nhsbsa/hs-design-history/app/posts/How-Tos/how-to-submit-a-post.md

 ---
-title: Create an issue
+title: Submit a post
-description: How to create an issue on GitHub
+description: How to submit a post to be uploaded
 date:
 ---